-You know that these are all highly rewarding career paths; now you’re trying to figure out which one is right for you.
+You know that these are all highly rewarding career paths, each in recession-proof industries; now you’re trying to figure out which one is right for you.
 Well, you’ve come to the right place!

-- Where do UX designers, UI designers, web developers, and data analysts fit into business?
+- Where do UX designers, UI designers, web developers, data analysts, digital marketers, and product managers fit into tech?

 - What does a UX designer do?